skrub-data/skrub/README.rst

 What can skrub do?
 ------------------

-The goal of skrub is to facilitate building and deploying machine-learning models on tabular data.
+The goal of skrub is to bridge the gap between tabular data sources and machine-learning models.

 skrub provides high-level tools for joining dataframes (``Joiner``, ``AggJoiner``, ...), encoding columns (``MinHashEncoder``, ``ToCategorical``, ...), building a pipeline